OSU-BMBL/ssread/static/docs/faq.md

 Seurat’s FindAllMarkers and FindMarkers functions that utilize the MAST package were used to run DE testing on normalized gene expression data.
 Cell-type-specific genes were identified by performing DE testing between the cell type of interest and the average of the remaining cell types.
 Subcluster-specific genes were identified by performing DE testing between the subcluster of interest and the average of the remaining subclusters from the same cell type.
 For each cell type, several DE comparisons were performed within two different datasets, categorized from AD versus control, and AD versus AD in the same species under the same gender, brain region, and age.
 To regress out technical biases from different datasets, the dataset latent variables were added in all cross-dataset DE testing.
 All of the above-mentioned DE results can be sent to Enrichr web server real-time against different functional annotation databases to identify the enriched KEGG pathways, Gene Ontology(GO), etc.
 ### 4. Deconvolution analysis with scRNA-seq & snRNA-seq datasets

 [CARD](https://github.com/YingMa0107/CARD) is a reference-based deconvolution method that estimates cell type composition in spatial transcriptomics based on cell type specific expression information obtained from a reference scRNA-seq data.
-In ssREAD, we used CARD to track compositional alterations of cell types (from scRNA-seq or snRNA-seq dataset) in gene expression data (spatial transcriptomics dataset).
+In scREAD, we used CARD to track compositional alterations of cell types (from scRNA-seq or snRNA-seq dataset) in gene expression data (spatial transcriptomics dataset).

 ### 5. Exporting sample ojbects for Python & R environment